Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 6. create setting.php in admin folder
 7. create setting.php in data folder within admin to fetch all records
 8. add new columns in table setting
+9. create data folder outside admin folder
+10. create settings.php on that data folder
+11. include neccessary package in index.php and enclosed the whole code into php